GunnWATT/watt/scripts/README.md

 | `./input/catalog.txt` | The catalog PDF parsed as a text file. |

 `npm run catalog:parse` parses the course catalog PDF as text and writes it to a text file for use in `catalog:generate`.
-Manual edits (like prefixing section headings with `>>`) need to be made to the text file before it is able to be parsed by the generator script.
+Manual edits (like prefixing section headings with `>>`) will need to be made to the text file before the generator script is able to correctly parse it.

 ### Generate course catalog